Read or Die

 R.O.D: Read or Die (リード・オア・ダイ, Rīdo Oa Dai) is a Japanese light novel series written by Hideyuki Kurata, published under Shueisha's Super Dash Bunko imprint.
 Read or Die follows Yomiko Readman, codename "The Paper", an agent for the (fictional) Special Operations Division of the British Library.
-There are currently 11 Read or Die novels.
-In volume 11, a note stated that the series would end with the upcoming volume 12.
-In June 2016, it was announced via Twitter that volume 12 would be released in August, and that there would be a volume 13.
+There are twelve Read or Die novels, though in June 2016, it was announced via Twitter that a thirteenth (and final) volume was set to be released.
+Kurata confessed in a 2021 interview with long-time collaborator Masashi Ishihama (who served as animation director of the OVA and TV series) that to date, he has not continued with the novel project and has no immediate plans to do so.
+As of 2025, there are no plans for when Kurata will release the final installment.

-Along with the novels, Kurata scripted the official R.O.D manga illustrated by Shutaro Yamada, which was originally published in Ultra Jump magazine and later printed into four paperback volumes, and Read or Dream, a manga illustrated by Ran Ayanaga set in the same universe as Read or Die.
+Along with the novels, Kurata scripted the official R.O.D manga illustrated by Shutaro Yamada, which was originally published in Ultra Jump magazine and later printed into four paperback volumes, as well as Read or Dream, a manga illustrated by Ran Ayanaga set in the same universe as Read or Die.

 The popularity of the Read or Die novels and manga resulted in the production of an OVA adaptation in 2001, which was directed by Koji Masunari and produced by SME Visual Works.
-In 2003, Aniplex produced R.O.D the TV, a 26-episode animated television series, which served as a sequel to the OVA and introduced Read or Dreams characters to those from Read or Die.
+In 2003, Aniplex produced R.O.D the TV, a 26-episode animated television series, which served as a sequel to the OVA and introduced Read or Dreams characters to those from Read or Die."At the end of the last episode, the Three Sisters are forced to fight alone (Britain's great ambitions)".
+Animage.
+Tokuma Shoten.
+March 2004 (in Japanese).

-On February 25, 2012, a new manga called R.O.D Rehabilitation started in the Super Dash & Go magazine, the story tells of a city created by Bibliomania, Bibliopolis.

-On August 22, 2016, the twelfth light novel was announced, slated for release on August 26.
-The possibility of a new R.O.D anime was also hinted at in the announcement.